CydrickT/Namecheap-DDNS/README.md

 # Namecheap-DDNS

-Dockerfile for building a Namecheap DDNS auto-updater with Pushover notifications.
+Namecheap DDNS auto-updater with Pushover notifications.

 ## Variables to provide